-By adding a darker hue like navy over a pink shirt it can help to tone down the more vibrant colour.
+Adding a darker hue like navy over a pink shirt can help to tone down the more vibrant colour.
 That being said you can always opt for a pastel pink if you are still slightly hesitant.
 The outcome is the same, but it is a little easier on the eye.

-White and tan harmonises perfectly and can really compliment a tanned or darker skin tone.
+White and tan harmonise perfectly and can really compliment a tanned or darker skin tone.
 Ideal if you have managed to get some summer rays.

 Again, like with pretty much any suit, the white dress shirt offers a surefire way to add contrast while delivering a blank canvas for additional colour.
 So, try to be more confident with your accessory choices.
 Rich browns or greens can make a nice change.
 But, if in doubt, men should stick to navy which rarely lets you down.

-The grey suit can often become a little stale, so a pink/red combination will bring it back to life.
+The grey suit can over time becomes a little stale, so a pink/red combination will bring it back to life.
 Use your shirt colour as the ideal base for adding a burgundy or maroon tie, as the shades balance nicely with pink.

 The key point to remember when pairing grey and blue colours are to concentrate on the shades.
 If you have a light grey suit and add a comparable tone of blue with your shirt, it will need a darker shade of tie to break up the palette.